-There are some life skills I’ve picked up that have pretty much made the adult me.
+There are certain life skills that have pretty much made the adult me.

 The ability to apologize.
 You wouldn’t believe how far that takes you with people.